 A sales playbook refers to any means of codifying and documenting sales best practices.
-A good sales playbook should tell reps specifically what to know, say, show, and do for any given scenario across sales cycles, industry factors, specific buyers’ journeys, and unique pain-points of consumers.
-This ensures that reps can execute your sales strategy effectively in the field – and close more deals.
+A good sales playbook should tell sellers specifically what to know, say, show, and do for any given scenario across sales cycles, industry factors, specific buyers’ journeys, and unique pain points of consumers.
+This ensures that sellers can execute your sales strategy effectively in the field – and close more deals.

 What is the difference between a sales playbook vs. a sales kit vs. a sales play?

 Besides sales playbooks, you may have also heard of sales plays or sales kits.
-Each of these terms refers to a method of guiding sales reps through the sales process.
+Each of these terms refers to a method of guiding salespeople through every stage of the sales process.
 However, where a sales playbook may comprise many different plays and kits, sales plays and sales kits are intended for specific use cases.
 Let’s take a closer look at their differences.

 What is a sales play?

-A sales play refers to a set of repeatable steps, actions, and best practices for sales reps to use during a specific customer scenario.
+A sales play refers to a set of repeatable steps, actions, and best practices for sellers to use during a specific customer scenario.
 A sales playbook is a collection of many different sales plays.
-Sales plays can be created to support different regions, product lines, or buyer personas; this ensures that your reps’ tactics match different customer needs.
-Sales play content should provide context around what you are asking sellers to do, how to take that specific action, and inform sales managers how to coach against that action.
+Sales plays can be created to support different regions, product lines, or buyer personas; this ensures that your sellers’ tactics match different customer needs.
+Sales play content should provide context around what you are asking sellers to do, show sellers how to take that specific action, and inform sales managers how to coach against that action.

 What is a sales kit?

 Like a sales play, a sales kit is a set of collateral about the company, product, or service that aids sellers in the process of selling.
-A sales kit narrows in on “what to know” and “what content to show” buyers – such as talking points for sales calls, Linkedin outreach, and email templates, operating as a one-stop shop to help sales reps take action.
+A sales kit narrows in on “what to know” and “what content to show” buyers – such as talking points for sales calls, Linkedin outreach, and email templates.
+Sales kits operate as a one-stop shop to help salespeople navigate the buyer across the sales cycle.

 Why are sales playbooks important?

-Sales playbooks are important because they empower reps to put your sales strategy into action during customer interactions.
-No matter how your strategy changes – whether that’s selling something new, deploying a new methodology, or entering a new region – sales playbooks ensure that reps know what to do, and how to do it effectively across the entire buyer’s journey.
+Sales playbooks are important because they empower sellers to put your sales strategy into action during customer interactions.
+No matter how your strategy changes – whether that’s selling something new, deploying a new methodology, or entering a new region – sales playbooks ensure that sellers know what to do, and how to do it effectively across the entire buyer’s journey.

 To get a better understanding of their impact, let’s imagine you are rolling out a new product line.
-How should reps talk about this product line?
-What value does this new product provide to the customer?
-What new content exists for a rep to send the customer?
+How should sellers talk about this product line?
+What value does this new product provide to the existing or potential customer?
+What new content exists for a seller to send the customer?

-If sales plays didn’t exist to provide clear, codified guidance, sales reps would be left to pick and choose which actions to take (or not take!) on their own.
+If sales plays didn’t exist to provide clear, codified guidance, salespeople would be left to pick and choose which actions to take (or not take!) on their own.
 This will lead to uneven results as each sales team member would position the product differently to meet (or not meet) customer needs.
-Some reps may find their own way to sell the new product; others will struggle and fail to meet targeted sales goals.
+Some sellers may find their own way to sell the new product; others will struggle and fail to meet targeted sales goals.

 What are sales motions?